 Consent is informed, freely given, and mutual.
 If coercion, intimidation, threats, or physical force are used, there is no consent.
 If a person is mentally or physically incapacitated so that such person cannot understand the fact, nature or extent of the sexual situation, there is no consent; this includes incapacitation due to: (1) alcohol or drug consumption; (2) being asleep or unconscious; (3) a mental disability.
 Consent also cannot be given by those who are under the legal age of consent (17 years in Illinois).
 There is no consent when there is force, expressed or implied, or use of duress or deception upon the victim.
 Consent cannot be assumed by: silence; lack of verbal or physical resistance or submission resulting from the use of force; a person's manner of dress; or the existence of a prior or current relationship.
-A person's consent to past sexual activity does not constitute consent to future sexual activity.
 A person's consent to engage in sexual activity with one person does not constitute consent to engage in sexual activity with another person.
 Consent can be withdrawn at any time.
 Whether an individual has taken advantage of a position of influence over an alleged victim may be a factor in determining consent.